Comprehensive Faculty Workload Policy

 B Committees: Strategic Planning Committee(s); Faculty Search Committee; Library Committee; Information Technology and Computer Services; Student Affairs; Athletics; Diversity; Human Resources and Compensation; Human Subjects/Institutional Review Board; Tenure Committees; Select Ad Hoc Committees

-C Committees: Advisory Committee on Assessment; Institutional Advancement; Arts Council; CELTIC; College Council; Harassment & Discrimination Committee; Harassment and Discrimination Hearing Pool; Honors Council; Study Abroad; Committee on Commencement Speakers and Honorary Degree Recipients; Catholic Intellectual Tradition; CARE Team.
+C Committees: Advisory Committee on Assessment; Institutional Advancement; Arts Council; CELTIC; University Council; Harassment & Discrimination Committee; Harassment and Discrimination Hearing Pool; Honors Council; Study Abroad; Committee on Commencement Speakers and Honorary Degree Recipients; Catholic Intellectual Tradition; CARE Team.

 Full-time faculty members are contractually obligated to attend departmental meetings and to participate actively in the work of the department.
-Efforts should be made to schedule the departmental meetings so that they do not interfere with class schedules of the faculty, with meetings of committees to which the faculty members have been appointed, or with outside commitments of the faculty which have been approved by the College.
+Efforts should be made to schedule the departmental meetings so that they do not interfere with class schedules of the faculty, with meetings of committees to which the faculty members have been appointed, or with outside commitments of the faculty which have been approved by the University.

 9. Student Advisement